Tax Implications of Hiring Contractors Abroad: What Every Business Needs to Know

 France

-• Withholding is not required for non‑resident contractors.
+• No withholding required for non-resident contractors

-• French contractors must register with URSSAF.
+• French contractors must register with URSSAF and handle their own social contributions

 India

-• 10% for professional services.
+• 10% for professional services

-• 20% if the contractor doesn’t provide a PAN (Permanent Account Number).
+• 20% if the contractor doesn't provide a PAN (Permanent Account Number)

-• GST: Contractors registered for GST must charge 18% on services.
+GST: Contractors registered for GST must charge 18% on services.

 Egypt